Why Choose a GAPS Practitioner?

 Autoimmunity

 Autoimmune disorders are the fastest-growing group of chronic illnesses worldwide and account for the highest level of disability among sufferers.
-They include Hashimoto's thyroiditis, Crohn's, coeliac disease, colitis, multiple sclerosis, rheumatoid arthritis, etc. The GAPS diet can successfully control immune dysfunction by normalising the gut microbiome, thereby improving nutritional status and immune regulation.
+They include Hashimoto's thyroiditis, Crohn's, coeliac disease, colitis, asthma, multiple sclerosis, rheumatoid arthritis, etc. The GAPS diet can successfully control immune activity by normalising the gut microbiome, thereby improving nutritional status and immune regulation.

 Psychiatric Problems